.png)

 The mission of the Teacher Education Department is to support and facilitate student success toward academic excellence, Christian character, leadership preparedness, and service commitment.

-Students pursuing the M.A.Ed. degree will meet the following two outcomes, which coordinate with Warner University’s mission to provide academic excellence: Master in Arts in Education (MAEd) candidates will successfully design, conduct, write, and present an appropriate graduate-level research study related to the education field in a timely fashion.
+Students pursuing the M.A.Ed. degree will meet the following two outcomes, which coordinate with our mission to provide academic excellence: Master in Arts in Education (MAEd) candidates will successfully design, conduct, write, and present an appropriate graduate-level research study related to the education field in a timely fashion.
 Master of Arts graduates will compete favorably with peers for employment and for continued graduate-level education.

 M.A.Ed. - Concentration in Curriculum and Instruction